AGENDA DAY 1, APRIL 14

 Advancing Western Canada’s Midstream Capacity

 Canada’s ability to realize its critical minerals potential depends on solving the midstream gap.
 Without domestic or allied processing capacity, projects remain vulnerable to foreign-controlled pricing and struggle to attract investment.
-This session will provide industry perspectives on emerging processing initiatives, followed by a panel exploring how Western Canada can build sustainable and allied-aligned midstream capacity.
+This session will provide industry perspectives on emerging processing initiatives.

 Lithium Case Study – Toward Domestic Conversion Capacity